catseye/The-Dossier/article/Some Notes on Drawing.md

 their angles and expressions, while a photograph only freezes a single instant in time from a single perspective.

-But going without that that might be worth it if it means one less person is asked to sit still for a half-hour.
+But going without that might be worth it, if it means one less person is asked to sit still for a half-hour.
 Because, have you ever tried it?
 It's actually pretty torturous.
-Artist's models deserve more respect.
+Artists' models deserve more respect.

 Anyway, when drawing from a reference the trick is to avoid slavishly copying the reference.
 This is harder than it might sound.

-Taking this idea to the extreme is _tracing_, where you place a piece of paper on top of another picture and, if the paper is thin enough, you can see the original picture underneath, and you make lines on top of its lines.
-Having a strong light shining through from the bottom, say from a light table (or, in a pinch, a window during the daytime) can make this easier.
-Or a projector can cast the image onto a wall, etc., etc.
+Taking this idea to the extreme is _tracing_, where the reference is below the (thin) paper you are drawing on, or projected onto a surface by a projector, etc.

-Some people will call this "cheating".
+Some people will call this sort of drawing from a reference "cheating".
 This, too, is a lie, because in order to cheat there first needs to be a rule that can be broken.
 It would be more accurate to say that this usually results in a stilted, dead-looking drawing.

 But even so, that's mainly because when you make a tracing, you usually hunt for what you think is an outline in the picture, and make a drawn line out of it.